 Established in 1997, the highly competitive John E. Larsh Award for Mentorship honors Dr. Larsh, a faculty member in the School’s Department of Health Behavior from 1942 to 1981.
-The award is presented annually to a current member of the School’s faculty who best exemplifies the mentorship and commitment to students for which Larsh was well known.
+The Larsh Award recognizes an established, long-term faculty member who has spent several years of their career mentoring students for which Dr. Larsh was well known and valued highly.

 The amount awarded each year is dependent on endowment funding.
 This year’s award is $4,500.
 The recipient may use the funds in any way that enhances their ability to mentor and support students.